Bullet Journal Yearly Tracker Ideas

 One of the biggest issues I see people having with these is that it’s difficult to commit to one new habit right away for a whole year.

-Well, first of all, it doesn’t have to be a new habit; you can track other things, like your moods or period.
+Well, first of all, it doesn’t have to be a new habit; you can track other things, like your moods or periods.

 Secondly, you can always choose an easy habit and then as you go to change it to something different.
 All you need is to add a different color to your key to signify that you switched to a different habit.